Let me enumerate the things you don’t need to include in your First Baby Needs List, or at least, delay buying.

 Who doesn’t want a beautiful nursery?
-Unless you can commit to keeping the nursery clean and DUST-FREE, you might consider avoiding hanging soft toys and other stuff that can invite dust.
+Unless you can commit to keeping the nursery clean and DUST-FREE, you might consider avoiding putting soft toys and other stuff that can invite dust.
 Save having soft toys for later.

 My daughter slept in a play yard from two months to 8 months.
 She was a heavy-build for her age when she was already 8 months and every time she leans to one side, the play yard seems like it is going to tip over.

 Also, my daughter started to try climbing out of it at 8 months.
 Unlike cribs, play yards are only made of a soft net on the side and they can actually turn upside down if your heavy-built baby is leaning on one side.
-Therefore, I stopped putting my daughter on it when she was 8 and a half months.

 There is an ample amount of debate going around parenting forums on whether or not to use a pacifier for your babies.